akka/akka/akka-docs/intro/getting-started-first-scala-eclipse.rst

     import akka.actor.Actor.actorOf

 There are two versions of ``actorOf``; one of them taking a actor type and the other one an instance of an actor.
-The former one (``actorOf[MyActor]``) is used when the actor class has a no-argument constructor while the second one (``actorOf(new MyActor(..))``) is used when the actor class has a constructor that takes arguments.
+The former one (``actorOf(Props[MyActor]``) is used when the actor class has a no-argument constructor while the second one (``actorOf(Props(new MyActor(..))``) is used when the actor class has a constructor that takes arguments.
 This is the only way to create an instance of an Actor and the ``actorOf`` method ensures this.
 The latter version is using call-by-name and lazily creates the actor within the scope of the ``actorOf`` method.
 The ``actorOf`` method instantiates the actor and returns, not an instance to the actor, but an instance to an ``ActorRef``.
 This reference is the handle through which you communicate with the actor.
 It is immutable, serializable and location-aware meaning that it "remembers" its original actor even if it is sent to other nodes across the network and can be seen as the equivalent to the Erlang actor's PID.

 The actor's life-cycle is:

-- Created -- ``Actor.actorOf[MyActor]`` -- can **not** receive messages
+- Created -- ``Actor.actorOf(Props[MyActor]`` -- can **not** receive messages
 - Started -- ``actorRef`` -- can receive messages
 - Stopped -- ``actorRef.stop()`` -- can **not** receive messages